 We first asked if other drugs that promote the inclusion of SMN2 exon 7 exhibit anomalous cooperativity.
-We measured dose-response curves for two antisense oligonucleotides, ASOi7 and ASOi6.
+We measured dose-response curves for two antisense oligonucleotides, ASOi7 and ASOi611.
 ASOi7 binds to SMN2 intron 7 at positions +9 to +23 (relative to the 5'ss of exon 7), and presumably functions by the same mechanism as nusinersen, i.e., by blocking RNA binding by the splicing repressor hnRNP A1/A2.
-ASOi6 binds SMN2 intron 6 at positions -55 to -41 (relative to the 3'ss of exon 7), and may function by blocking RNA binding by the splicing repressor HuR.
-The results show that ASOi7 exhibited anomalous cooperativity, similar to risdiplam and branaplam (Fig 6A).
-The results also show that ASOi6 exhibited substantially less (if any) cooperativity (Fig 6B).
-Measurements for a non-target exon (ELP1 exon 20) confirmed that the observed dose-response behaviors of ASOi7 and ASOi6 were specific to SMN2 exon 7 (Fig. S12C,D).
-A BLASTN analysis confirmed that ASOi7 does not have significant complementarity to off-target sites within the SMN2 minigene pre-mRNA.
+ASOi6 binds SMN2 intron 6 at positions -55 to -41 (relative to the 3'ss of exon 7), and may function by blocking RNA binding by the splicing repressor HuR56.
+The results show that ASOi7 exhibited anomalous cooperativity, similar to risdiplam and branaplam (Fig. 6A).
+The results also show that ASOi6 exhibited substantially less (if any) cooperativity (Fig. 6B).
+Measurements for a non-target exon (ELP1 exon 20) confirmed that the observed dose-response behaviors of ASOi7 and ASOi6 were specific to SMN2 exon 7 (Fig. S12C, D).
+A BLASTN57 analysis confirmed that ASOi7 does not have significant complementarity to off-target sites within the SMN2 minigene premRNA.
 ASOi6 does have partial complementarity to nearby sites, but has substantially lower Hill coefficient than ASOi7.
 We conclude that a splice-modifying drug can exhibit cooperativity even when it binds only a single site on target pre-mRNA, and that the extent of this cooperativity can differ between drugs that promote inclusion of the same cassette exon.

 We then asked if splice-modifying drugs that promote the inclusion of exons other than SMN2 exon 7 also exhibit anomalous cooperativity.
-We therefore measured dose-response curves for two drugs, RECTAS and ASOi20, previously developed as potential treatments for familial dysautonomia.
+We therefore measured dose-response curves for two drugs.
+RECTAS58 and ASOi2059, previously developed as potential treatments for familial dysautonomia.
 Both RECTAS and ASOi20 promote the inclusion of ELP1 exon 20.
-RECTAS is a small molecule that was proposed to function by indirectly enhancing the phosphorylation of the splicing factor SRSF6.
-ASOi20 binds to ELP1 intron 20 at positions +6 to +20 (relative to the 5'ss of exon 20), and functions through an unknown mechanism, presumably involving blocking of an intronic splicing silencer.
-Our results show that RECTAS exhibited substantial cooperativity (Fig 6C), whereas ASOi20 exhibited less (if any) cooperativity (Fig 6D).
-Measurements for a non-target exon (SMN2 exon 7) confirmed that the observed dose-response behavior was specific to ELP1 exon 20 (Fig. S12E,F).
-We conclude that anomalous cooperativity is a common feature of some (but not all) splice-modifying drugs.
+RECTAS is a small molecule that was proposed to function by indirectly enhancing the phosphorylation of the splicing factor SRSF660.
+ASOi20 binds to ELP1 intron 20 at positions +6 to +20 (relative to the 5'ss of exon 20), and functions through an unknown mechanism, presumably involving blocking of an intronic splicing silencer59.
+Our results show that RECTAS exhibited significant cooperativity (Fig. 6C), whereas ASOi20 exhibited less (if any) cooperativity (Fig. 6D).
+Measurements for a non-target exon (SMN2 exon 7) confirmed that the observed dose-response behavior was specific to ELP1 exon 20 (Fig. S12E, F).
+We conclude that anomalous cooperativity is a common feature of many (but possibly not all) splicemodifying drugs.

-Multi-drug synergy is another common feature of splice-modifying drugs.
+Multi-drug synergy is another common feature of splicemodifying drugs